The Chunichi Dragons' Tradition - The Pride of Nagoya Baseball

 The Pitching Kingdom Lineage - The Dragons' Tradition of Pitching Excellence

 The tradition of pitching excellence is an essential element in telling the Chunichi Dragons' story.
 Shigeru Sugishita's forkball, which supported the 1954 Japan Series championship, revolutionized Japanese baseball.
 The franchise has continued producing ace-caliber pitchers across eras: Hiroshi Gondo, Senichi Hoshino, Tatsuo Komatsu, Shinji Imanaka, Masa Yamamoto, Kenshin Kawakami, and Kazuki Yoshimi.
 Particularly noteworthy is the consistency of the Dragons' pitcher development system.
 The franchise has traditionally prioritized pitching, focusing on pitcher selections in the draft.
 The spacious dimensions of Nagoya Dome (now Vantelin Dome Nagoya) also provide a pitcher-friendly environment, contributing to maintaining the pitching kingdom.
-The strategy of countering the Giants' batting power with pitching and defense has been passed down as the Dragons' franchise philosophy.
+The strategy of countering the Yomiuri's batting power with pitching and defense has been passed down as the Dragons' franchise philosophy.
 This pitching-first approach can be seen as reflecting Nagoya's practical, no-nonsense character.

 The Ochiai Era - Eight Years of Winning-First Philosophy